Deep Doubly Debiased Longitudinal Effect Estimation with ICE G-Computation: Related work

 Our work relates to longitudinal causal inference and off-policy evaluation (OPE) in reinforcement learning (RL), which share a core methodological challenge: estimating the value of a policy or treatment regime from observational data.
 Both confront analogous trade-offs among bias, variance, and stability when adjusting for time-varying confounding, yet have largely evolved in parallel.

-\paragraph{Longitudinal Causal Estimation} Methods for estimating longitudinal effects are traditionally categorized by their reliance on treatment, outcome, or both models.
+\textbf{\emph{Longitudinal Causal Estimation.}}\; Methods for estimating longitudinal effects are traditionally categorized by their reliance on treatment, outcome, or both models.
 Classic \textit{treatment-model–based methods} use \emph{Inverse Probability of Treatment Weighting} (IPTW) \cite{rosenbaum1983central, rosenbaum1984reducing,robins2000marginal, hernan2006estimating, cole2008constructing}, its stabilized variant \cite{xu2010use, chesnaye2022introduction}, or matching \cite{austin2011introduction, stuart2010matching} to create balanced pseudo-populations.
-Recent deep learning methods adopted this principle and learn latent representations that predict outcomes while achieving a balance between treatment arms.
+Recent DL methods adopt this principle and learn latent representations that predict outcomes while achieving a balance between treatment arms.
 Examples include RMSN~\cite{lim2018forecasting}, CRN~\cite{bica2020estimating}, TE-CED~\cite{seedat2022continuous}, and Causal-Transformer~\cite{melnychuk2022causal}.
-These algorithms often perform poorly with finite samples in long horizons due to the compounding of small model errors in the treatment models, leading to high variance or residual bias \cite{bica2020estimating, petersen2012diagnosing, cole2008constructing}.
+These algorithms often perform poorly with finite samples in long horizons due to the compounding of small errors in the treatment models, leading to high variance \cite{bica2020estimating, petersen2012diagnosing, cole2008constructing}.

 The \textit{outcome-model–based methods} paradigm directly models the outcome-generating process to estimate treatment effects using the \emph{G-computation} \cite{robins1986new,snowden2011implementation} by standardizing over the natural course of confounder distributions.
 Forward G-computation~\cite{taubman2009intervening, li2021g,chiu2023evaluating, mcgrath2020gformula,rein2024deep} simulates the time-varying confounder and outcomes based on the counterfactual treatments.
 While they often yield smaller variance~\cite{frauen2024model}, the need for a high-quality simulator is challenging in the finite-sample setting of healthcare.
 Recently, ICE G-computation gained attention due to the improved stability from its recursive formulation.
-It decomposes the problem into a sequence of conditional expectation estimations (i.e. step-wise $Q$-function estimation), thereby avoiding extensive Monte Carlo rollouts and reducing the accumulation of simulation errors in predicting time-varying covariates across long horizons.
-Examples include ~\cite{frauen2023estimating, oprescu2025gst, liu2025bayesian,frauen2024model}.
+It decomposes the problem into a sequence of conditional expectation estimations (i.e., step-wise $Q$-function estimation), thereby avoiding extensive Monte Carlo rollouts and reducing the accumulation of simulation errors in predicting time-varying covariates across long horizons~\cite{frauen2023estimating, oprescu2025gst, liu2025bayesian,frauen2024model,hess2024igc}.